 The focus of the Graphic Design and Photography curriculum is to create a balance between design and technology.
 The program begins with a foundation in design, drawing and art appreciation and starts to integrate technology during the first semester.
 Design principles, creative thinking and problem-solving techniques, as they apply to the media arts, give the student a strong foundation for entry into the work force, and for advanced study at other colleges and universities.
-Students work in a state-of-the-art Digital Arts Center for hands-on computer training.
+Students work in a state-of-the-art digital arts center for hands-on computer training.

-Both graphic design and photography students create projects using electronic media, typographic design, publication design, photojournalism, advertising illustration photography, and color management.
+Both graphic design and photography students create projects, using electronic media, typographic design, publication design, photojournalism, advertising illustration photography, and color management.

 Graphic Design Concentration

 With strong foundation courses in design, typography and creative problem-solving, students create designs, from concept to printed piece.
-The understanding of production and pre-press processes are an integral part of the concentration, along with the introduction of web design.
+The understanding of production and pre-press processes are an integral part of the concentration, along with the introduction of web design and interactivity.
 The curriculum is based on the belief that the graphic designer is a visual and verbal communicator who is able to develop creative solutions for a variety of design and communication problems.
 Students execute their work in a state-of-the-art Digital Arts Center.

 Graphic Design Certificate